avast/rabbitmq-scala-client/Migration-6_1-7.md

 ## Migration from 6.1.x to 7.0.x

+Common changes:

-Additional declarations: `bindQueue` now has more consistent API.
+1. Additional declarations: `bindQueue` now has more consistent API.
 The only change is `bindArguments` were renamed to `arguments`.
+1. You are able to specify network recovery strategy.
+1. You are able to specify timeout log level.

 Changes in Scala API: